piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 ===================

 Migrations are Python files which are used to modify the database schema in a controlled way.
-Each migration belongs to a Piccolo app (see :ref:`PiccoloApps`).
+Each migration belongs to a :ref:`Piccolo app <PiccoloApps>`.

 You can either manually populate migrations, or allow Piccolo to do it for you automatically.
 To create an empty migration: